-From 1960 to 1962, Richard Alpert, now better known as Ram Dass, and Timothy Leary administered psychedelics to a wide cross-section of Harvard University students, in what would later become known as the Harvard Psilocybin Project.
+From 1960 to 1962, Richard Alpert, now better known as Ram Dass, and Timothy Leary administered psychedelic drugs to a wide cross-section of Harvard University students, in what would later become known as the Harvard Psilocybin Project.

-Speaking for my own graduating class, most of us would have loved the idea of being dosed with hallucinogens for course credits during our college years.
+Speaking for my own graduating class, most of us would have loved the idea of undergoing a psilocybin experience for course credits during our college years.
 In a 50-year retrospective of the experiments published in The Harvard Crimson, one student was quoted as saying, “My recollection was that you could choose between taking the final or participating in the psilocybin trials.
 Not many of us chose to take the final.”

 On the surface, this process seems innocent and almost childishly naive compared to the storm of cultural clashes and drug wars that were to follow in the coming decades.
-In practice, these experiments were a microcosm of things to come, not just in the furor they brought down from the academic establishment, but from the biases they consciously or unconsciously embraced, and the ever-present issues of accountability and research standards that persist to this day.
+In practice, these experiments were a microcosm of things to come, not just in the furor they brought down from the academic establishment, but from the biases they consciously or unconsciously embraced, and the ever-present issues of accountability and research standards that persist to this day despite the obvious potential of psychedelics in modern mental health.

 That the two were eventually fired is not news.
-More often overlooked is the fact that the quantities of psilocybin and LSD in question were often obtained legitimately from international pharmaceutical sources such as Sandoz before being catapulted over the laboratory walls to enthusiastic young Americans.
+More often overlooked is the fact that the quantities of classical psychedelics like psilocybin and LSD in question were often obtained legitimately from international pharmaceutical sources such as Sandoz before being catapulted over the laboratory walls to enthusiastic young Americans.

 While nominally intended for medical research purposes, staggering amounts of psychedelics made their way from these stashes and others like them into public consumption.
 It is not hard to draw parallels to other substances that have escaped from the lab to become street drugs, or to see this as a warning for the once-again bright future of psychedelic medicine.